kevinohara80/ayah-sfdc/README.md

 # ayah-sfdc

-Add [are you a human](http://areyouahuman.com/) to visualforce pages
+Add [are you a human](http://areyouahuman.com/) to visualforce pages.
+You can check out a [live demo here](http://ayah-developer-edition.na15.force.com/).

 ## Setup